solana-labs/solana/docs/src/proposals/vote_subcommittee.md

 epoch, (A2,B1) take over on the same epoch.
 B1 must root `X`, or B1 has committed a threshold switch violation.
 Since B1 is primary, it can only use its own votes for a switching proof.

+### Block producers

+All block producing validators even those outside of the subcommittee schedule should follow the primary subcomittee fork weight.